IntelliTect/IntelliTect.AspNetCore.SignalR.SqlServer/README.md

 ## Caveats

-* As mentioned above, if SQL Server Service Broker is not available, messages will not always be transmitted immediately since a fallback of periodic querying must be used.
+As mentioned above, if SQL Server Service Broker is not available, messages will not always be transmitted immediately since a fallback of periodic querying must be used.

+While this uses the same table schema as the classic ASP.NET SignalR SQL Server backplane, the message payloads are completely different.
+If you are migrating, consider configuring a different `SchemaName` to prevent conflicts.

+### Performance

-* This is not the right solution for applications with a need for very high throughput, or very high degrees of scale-out.
+This is not the right solution for applications with a need for very high throughput, or very high degrees of scale-out.
 Consider Redis or Azure SignalR Service instead for such cases.
 You should always do an appropriate amount of testing to determine if a particular solution is suitable for your application.

-* While this uses the same table schema as the classic ASP.NET SignalR SQL Server backplane, the message payloads are completely different.
-If you are migrating, consider configuring a different `SchemaName` to prevent conflicts.
+The results of some ad-hoc performance testing yielded that you can expect about 1000 messages per second per table (setting `TableCount`).
+However, increasing table count does have diminishing returns; attempting to push 20,000 messages/sec with 20 tables had a throughput of only ~10,000 messages/sec.
+This was observed with a SQL Server instance and load generator running on the same machine, an i9 9900k with an SSD, with a message size of ~200 bytes.
+A Redis backplane on the same hardware sustained 20,000 messages per second without issue.

+Do note that a broadcast message is considered a single message.
+Any call to `SendAsync` within a hub is a single message.

 ## License